stevedepp/gcp-iot-pipeline/README.md

 - [x] **safely eject the SD card.**

-- [x] **put SD card into the raspberrypi. then, plug the raspberrypi into the wall. give it a few minutes until the green light stops flashing (the raspberrypi is then fully booted).
-MAYBE EXPLAIN HOW FILES ARE COPIED OVER.**
+- [x] **put SD card into the raspberrypi. then, plug the raspberrypi into the wall. give it a few minutes to boot up during which time it is copying the ```ssh``` and ```wpa_supplicant.conf``` to new locations and expanding files in the non-boot section of the SD card.
+When the green light stops flashing, the raspberrypi is then fully booted.
+Continue with the next step.

 - [x] **check that the raspberrypi is visible on the network.  after the raspberrypi pings you back a few times, simply ```cntrl-c``` to end the ping.**